This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Your rotary compost bin is not getting hot because the compost material is either too dry or wet.
 It makes it impossible for the compost to get hot.
 When the pile is too wet, and the air inside the tumbler is too low, then the compost will become too wet.

 Drying it requires removing the entire compost content for spreading.
 Drying compost material happens if brown material is too much while water is not enough.
-Compost tumbler’s moisture troubleshooting requires you to make the compost texture spongy by adding more water or fresh animal manure to the tumbler.
+The compost tumbler’s moisture troubleshooting requires you to make the compost texture spongy by adding more water or fresh animal manure to the tumbler.

 14. Lack of Enough Oxygen in your Compost Tumbler

 The absence of adequate oxygen in your compost pile can make your rotary compost bin not get hot.
-Lack of enough oxygen in the tumbler starves the microbes, making it difficult to break down the organic material in a pile.
+Lack of enough oxygen in the tumbler starves the microbes, making breaking down the organic material in a pile difficult.

 According to the University of Georgia, microbes require enough oxygen to crumble carbon-based waste material efficiently.